 The Reading Skills part of the packet contains ten pages of summer reading practice.
 It includes six one-page reading review lessons and a four page novel response packet.

 Each of the six one-page lessons begins with a vocabulary warm-up.
 For the lessons, students use a magazine, newspaper, or other reference source to complete various reading assignments such as reading an article and completing a chart, searching for specific items to cut and paste, and researching to create an informational poster.

 For the novel packet, students read a novel of their choice and complete daily responses and follow-up questions.

 Students will need a novel, a magazine or newspaper, and internet access or another reference source to complete the packet.

-The Writing, Grammar, and Spelling Packet contains ten one-page lessons.
+The Writing part of the packet contains ten one-page lessons.
 Each lesson begins with a review of editing, grammar, and spelling and is followed by a short writing exercise.
 The writing exercises include journal writing, editing and revising.

-Students only need paper, pencils, and a dictionary to complete these lessons.
+Students only need paper, pencils, and a dictionary to complete the writing lessons.
 An answer key is provided.

 if you are thinking of ways to minimize the summer slide for your students this year, maybe these easy-to-use resources will be just what you need.
 Click on any of the images for more information.